Experienced Divorce Lawyers in Calgary

 However, note that there may be tax implications of your decisions and these can be discussed with your lawyer.

-Alimony or spousal support in Calgary is the regular payments made to support an ex-spouse after a couple goes through a divorce in Alberta.
+Alimony or spousal support in Calgary and the rest of Alberta is the regular payments made to support an ex-spouse after a couple goes through a divorce in Alberta.

 It may not apply to you.
 This largely depends on your income and the income of your ex-spouse, as well as the duration of your marriage.